 The First Street Tunnel project is part of the overall DC Water Clean Rivers Project and is intended to relieve persistent flooding of streets and sidewalks in the city’s northwest residential community.
-The First Street Tunnel work consisted of TBM mining of a 2,700-ft long tunnel, sinking of four large diameter shafts, and construction of three adits, four diversion chambers and other structures.
+The First Street Tunnel work consisted of TBM mining of a 2,700-ft long tunnel, the sinking of four large diameter shafts, and the construction of three adits, four diversion chambers, and other structures.
 With sufficient space available, the main shaft had been excavated within slurry walls.
 Keller had installed the deep well system for depressurization to allow shaft excavation in the dry.
 The three remaining shafts and adits were situated in considerably more congested areas, requiring an alternative approach to dewatering and excavation support.

 The impact of noise and construction operations on the area’s residential community was deemed a critical consideration.

 Ground freezing was selected as the best option since it would provide both groundwater control and excavation support in a single operation and could be accomplished with minimal community impact.